June 10 - 11, 2017

 On June 10 and 11 we will witness the human spirit on full display at the 2017 Summer Games at California State University, Long Beach.
 Summer Games attracts more than 1,100 athletes from across Southern California who will compete for gold, silver, and bronze medals and ribbons.
-The Games features our six summer sports — aquatics, athletics (track & field), basketball, bocce, golf, and gymnastics.
+The Games features our six summer sports — athletics (track & field), basketball, bocce, golf, gymnastics, and swimming

 Summer Games is one of two annual championships held at the conclusion of each sport season, with athletes coming together from throughout Southern California.

 Special Olympics Southern California enriches the lives of athletes with intellectual disabilities in Southern California through sports, education, and athlete health, and thereby their communities.

 We will have many volunteer opportunities during Summer Games and need the help of 3,000 volunteers to make to this event successful for the 1,100 athletes that will compete.

 The 2017 schedule of competition times, locations and information you need to know to attend Summer Games will be available as the event draws nearer

 For more information on becoming a 2017 Summer Games sponsor, please contact Kris Drummond at email@example.com or 562.502.1128.

 There is more to the Games than simply the competition.
 Special Olympics offers a number of programs beneficial to the athletes and their families, including free health screenings.

 Special Olympics athletes at Summer Games receive free health screenings for optometry, podiatry, hearing, dental, dietary and fitness.

 Families will be able to relax and enjoy good company, with a host of activities and refreshments available.